davidjakubec/GROMACS-recipes/README.md

 ## Running MD simulations

 Instructions for running various kinds of MD simulations can be found in `protocols/`.
-Protocol names have the form `FF_system[_modification]`, where `FF` is the name of the FF used, `system` is the type of biological system simulated (*e.g.*, protein, DNA, lipid, ...), and `modification` is an optional alteration of the base protocol (for the given FF and system type).
-It is expected that FF files `amber14sb_OL15.ff` and `charmm36-jul2020.ff` are installed on the system when using the respective protocols.
+Protocol names have the form `version_FF_system[_modification]`, where `version` is the GROMACS version used, `FF` is the name of the FF used, `system` is the type of biological system simulated (*e.g.*, protein, DNA, lipid, ...), and `modification` is an optional alteration of the base protocol (for the given GROMACS version, FF, and system type).
+It is expected that the required FF files are installed on the system when using the respective protocols.